marciofrayze/segunda.tech-elmstatic/_pages/about.md

 [Flutter](https://flutter.dev).

 ### Clojure
-I am studying this language and I am in the process of creating the course [Clojure: Introduction to Functional Programming](https://segunda.tech/clojure).
+I really like this language and I'm the creator of the course [Clojure: Introduction to Functional Programming](https://segunda.tech/clojure).

 ### Ruby
 In the past I have used this language a lot and even created [a *web framework*](https://github.com/marciofrayze/rackstep) with it.

 ### Elm
-Although I have not used it in any major project, I am a fan of this language and its community.
+Although I have not used it in any major project, I am a big fan of this language and its community.

 ### Haskell
 I'm new to this language, but I admire the ideas and conceptions behind it.
 Studying it has helped me better understand the functional paradigm and have helped me become a better programmer in general.